What ‘Pokemon GO’ May Be Cooking Up For April Fools’ Day Event

 Niantic has yet to release any information about whether we’d really get an April Fools’ Day event, but hopefully, we can get something wacky and equally rewarding in the next Pokemon GO event.

-A fisherman’s dream. ???? #PokemonGo pic.twitter.com/LIgYuzA2DT
+A fisherman’s dream.???? #PokemonGo pic.twitter.com/LIgYuzA2DT

 — Michael Reiger (@rauschpfeifer) October 27, 2016

-[Featured image by Wachiwit / Shutterstock, Inc.]
+[Featured Image by Wachiwit / Shutterstock, Inc.]